ubeninja77/hotel/README.md

 **It is expected that you will not be able to complete all requirements.** The three waves are organized by difficulty and relevance to the learning goals, and should be tackled in order.

-### Hints

-We have included some [optional design scaffolding](https://github.com/AdaGold/hotel/blob/design-scaffolding/design-scaffolding-notes.md) for this project, to help you get started if you don't know where to start, or to provide inspiration if you're a little stuck.
-Any student should feel free to use this scaffolding in whatever way is most helpful to them.
-However, **we recommend that you spend at least 1 full day thinking about design before reaching for this scaffolding**, to get practice thinking about this type of problem independently.

 ## Getting Started

 We will use the same project structure we used for the previous project.
 Library code (such as classes) should be in files in the `lib` folder, and tests should be in files in the `test` folder.